sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/processes.md

 This allows us to be flexible about what's up next, but still protect the sanctity of concentration and focus, by avoiding (as much as we can) in-flight work from being dropped in favor of something else.

-We still work in 2 week cycles, and have the following ceremonies:
+We work in 1 week cycles, and have the following ceremonies:

 <!-- TODO (2022-02-27): we should update this in the upcoming weeks when things are more planned out for FY23Q1  -->

 1. Planning/Sync (weekly)
-   - This is more of a "line up a queue of work in priority" exercise than it would be with sprints
+   - This meeting is used to define the queue of work by priority and measure our status against our quarterly OKRs
    - By default, we make no time-based commitments, instead favouring a balance of strategic (long term) and tactical (short term repsonsive) work
    - This does not (and isn't intended to) prevent newly identified work from superceding what gets "planned"
 2. Retro (biweekly)